vismantic-ohtuprojekti/qualipy/docs/highlights.rst

 .. image:: images/highlights/negative.jpg
    :width: 200px

-Some images where the intensity of the highlight isn't high enough or the highlights aren't large enough can produce false-negatives such as following:
+Some images where the intensity of the highlight isn't high enough or the highlights aren't large enough can produce false negatives such as following:

 .. image:: images/highlights/false_neg1.jpg
    :width: 300px

 In some cases, the highlight isn't particularly noticeable for human eye, but the small continuous high-intensity area gives the image a positive result.

 .. image:: images/highlights/false_pos1.jpg
    :width: 200px

 .. image:: images/highlights/false_pos2.jpg
    :width: 200px